Rustam-Z/data-structures-and-algorithms/README.md

 #### First method
 - Algorithm used (Prefix):
     - Step 1. `Push` `)` onto STACK, and `add` `(` to start of the A.
     - Step 2.
-Scan A from right to left and repeat step 3 to 6 for each element of A until the STACK is empty or contain only `)`
+Scan A from right to left and repeat step 3 to 6 for each element of A until the STACK is empty or contains only `)`
     - Step 3.
 If an **operand** is encountered add it to B
     - Step 4.
 If a **right parenthesis** is encountered push it onto STACK
     - Step 5.
 If an **operator** is encountered then: